-Take some of the major viral campaigns over the past few years, the Always #likeagirl campaign that gathered over 63 million views, or the Dove Real Beauty Sketches or even the ALS Ice bucket challenge.
-These were major campaigns that went viral, that accumulated massive amounts of media and hits online, all without traditional television, radio or newspaper.
+Take some of the major viral campaigns over the past few years, like the Always #likeagirl campaign that gathered over 63 million views, or the Dove Real Beauty Sketches or even the ALS Ice Bucket Challenge.
+These were major campaigns that went viral, that accumulated massive amounts of media and hits online, all without traditional television, radio, or newspaper.

-BUT, don’t for a second think these campaigns didn’t cost a fortune in back end cost – and that’s where people get mixed up.
+BUT, don’t for a second think these campaigns didn’t cost a fortune in back-end costs – and that’s where people get mixed up.

-These brands didn’t pay for traditional air time, but they paid big bucks behind the scene to create a story that was powerful, film it in a way that tugged at your heart, and released it online with massive impact.
+These brands didn’t pay for traditional air time, but they paid big bucks behind the scenes to create a story that was powerful, film it in a way that tugged at your heart, and then they released it online with massive impact.

-The amount of work (and money) that went behind each of those viral campaigns was huge, even if they didn’t have to pay big television bucks to air it.
+The amount of work (and money) behind each of those viral campaigns was huge, even if they didn’t have to pay big television bucks to air it.

 When a client hires us to create an online campaign it takes us hours and hours and HOURS of planning to make sure we’re hitting the right buttons, at the right time and that we’re eliciting the appropriate and desired reaction.